 Building on partnerships within the sector can also help develop or scale these schemes.
 Feed companies, nurseries, and hatcheries can play an important role by supporting farmers with credit, production knowledge, and market access.
 Many companies already have a good grasp of the risks and opportunities in the value chain, which could help in designing more suitable insurance products.
 The established bank credit system and past experience in developing insurance distribution networks could also be useful for setting up microinsurance systems through channels like fish feed companies.

-To conclude, microinsurance can provide a vital safety net for Bangladesh’s fisheries and aquaculture sector, giving vulnerable communities a way to protect their livelihoods from nature’s unpredictability.
+Therefore, with proper scheme, microinsurance can provide a vital safety net for Bangladesh’s fisheries and aquaculture sector, giving vulnerable communities a way to protect their livelihoods from nature’s unpredictability.
 It is a promise of security, a chance to rebuild after loss, and a hope for a future where the next disaster does not mean starting over from nothing.

 Author: Sadin Ezaz Choudhury from Business Development and Communications Team at Innovision Consulting